UU-ER/AdOpT-NET0/joss_submission/paper.md

 | Time frame                      | Year or multiple years                                   |
 | Uncertainty                     | Deterministic, perfect foresight                         |

-Table: Dimensions of energy system models and features of AdOpT-NET0 []{label="dimensions_mes"}
+Table: Dimensions of energy system models and features of AdOpT-NET0 []{label=dimensions_mes}

-![A possible application of AdOpT-NET0 with a single node studying ethylene production with an electric cracker relying on variable renewable energy sources [adapted from @tiggeloven2023optimization]](./Single_node.svg){width=250px}
+![A possible application of AdOpT-NET0 with a single node studying ethylene production with an electric cracker relying on variable renewable energy sources [adapted from @tiggeloven2023optimization]](./Single_node.svg){width=1000px}

-![A possible application of AdOpT-NET0 with multiple nodes and networks studying the integration of large-scale offshore wind in the North Sea region [adapted from @wiegner2024integration]](./Multiple_nodes.svg){width=250px}
+![A possible application of AdOpT-NET0 with multiple nodes and networks studying the integration of large-scale offshore wind in the North Sea region [adapted from @wiegner2024integration]](./Multiple_nodes.svg){width=1000px}

 The model framework is formulated as a mixed integer linear program.
 Its mathematical formulation supports flexible spatial and temporal resolution, and technological